bitovi/hatchify/doc/schema/attribute-types/enum.md

 # enumerate({default, primary, values, required, unique})

-Defines an attribute as being an enum type.
+Defines an attribute as belonging to a set of constant string values.
+The attribute can only equal one of the values passed into the `values` array.

 ```ts
 export const Todo = {